amaizing-crazy/bash/README.md

-Workstation monitoring#
- Mode of run: human-readable, batch, daemon.
+Workstation monitoring;Mode of run: human-readable, batch, daemon.Use keys:-b batch -d daemon mode -i interactive -h help.
- Use keys:
-  a) batch
-  b) daemon mode: store all metrics in file Human-readable from is default, no key is required
+All settings are stored in file settings.txt, metrix are stored in file metrics.txt